 - DR Coated Guitar Strings

-A number of corrosive sweaters have told me that coated strings, combined with wiping their strings after every play session with a string cleaner like GHS Fast Fret or plain mineral oil, has really helped them squeeze more life out of their strings.
+A number of corrosive sweaters have told me that coated strings, combined with wiping their strings after every play session with a string cleaner, has really helped them squeeze more life out of their strings.
 There are other coated guitar strings out there in addition to the ones I’ve listed here, so search around a bit and find the brand you like best.

 When to Change Your Guitar Strings